data-doge/blue-ridge-labs-fellowship-code-sample/recent-activity-service.md

-*walkthrough: how customized email notifications are delivered to cobudget users - part 3a / 5*
+*walkthrough: how customized email notifications are delivered to cobudget users - part 3(b) / 4*

 ### `RecentActivityService`

-checks to see what types of events a user is subscribed to, and prepares an `activity` `Hash` for each of the `user`s groups
+when requested, this service returns an `activity` `Hash` containing all new activity in a user's group since the last time activity was fetched for them. it only returns activity that the user has subscribed to.

 ```rb
 class RecentActivityService